mujahidazamcsm/tgcfwiki/Install-and-run-using-docker.md

 It is assumed that you are familiar with basic `docker` commands.
+Docker should be properly installed and running in your system.

 - Make sure you have understood how `tgcf` is run by passing certain variables via [command-line options](https://github.com/aahnik/tgcf/wiki/CLI-usage) or by setting them as [environment variables](https://github.com/aahnik/tgcf/wiki/Environment-Variables).
 - Read about [`tgcf.config.yml`](https://github.com/aahnik/tgcf/wiki/How-to-configure-tgcf-%3F) to know how you can configure `tgcf`

 ## Install

-Docker should be properly installed and running in your system.
+Pull the [official docker image](https://hub.docker.com/r/aahnik/tgcf) from DockerHub.

 ```shell
 $ docker pull aahnik/tgcf